MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04b-fabric-lake-lab.md

 1. On the **File** menu, select **Save** to save the report as **Taxi Rides Report** in your Fabric workspace.

-    You can now close the browser tab contaning the report to return to your lakehouse.
     You can find the report in the page for your workspace in the Microsoft Fabric portal.

 ## Clean up resources